Houston Catastrophic Injury Attorney

 How Much Is A Catastrophic Injury Case Worth?

 Many people ask how much their personal injury case will be worth after sustaining a catastrophic injury.
 Unfortunately, there is no simple answer to that question.
-Every case is different, and the total amount of compensation awarded will depend on various circumstances surrounding each particular incident.
-At Padilla & Rodriguez, LLP, we know that there are various types of compensation available to victims in these cases.
-This includes:
+Every case is different, and the total amount of compensation awarded will depend on various circumstances surrounding each incident.
+Forms of compensation can include:

 - Coverage of all medical bills related to the injuries